-For PKCC.A.4, PK.CC.6, and K.CC.A., can teachers submit an audio recording instead of a video recording?
+- 1. For PKCC.A.4, PK.CC.6, and K.CC.A.1, can teachers submit an audio recording instead of a video recording?
 No, the scorer cannot identify if the same student is assessed at Point A and Point B on an audio recording.
-If an audio recording is submitted, the student work will receive a Level 0 at both Point A and Point B. It is imperative that in the video the student can be seen and heard clearly.

-- For PK.CC.A.4 are numbers scattered if they are out of order?
-No, at levels 6-7 the number cards should be separated and scattered on the table and out of numerical order.
+An audio recording cannot be submitted.
+It is imperative that in the video the student can be seen and heard clearly. - 2.
+For PK.CC.A.4 are numbers scattered if they are out of order?
+No, at levels 6-7 the number cards should be separated, scattered on the table, and out of numerical order.
 The number cards should not be in a straight line. - 3.
+For PK.CC.A.4, can the teacher say the number and ask the student to point to the number on the table?
+No, this assessment is not aligned to the standard and both point A and point B would be marked "not scorable".
+The student must say the name of the numeral. - 4.
 For K.CC.A.1 does the teacher need to assess all parts in one video or can they be separate videos?
 There can be separate videos if the teacher does not assess the student counting all of the parts in one session.
-If the videos are separate, all pertinent videos must be uploaded as evidence for both Point A student work and Point B student work. - 4.
+If the videos are separate, all pertinent videos must be uploaded as evidence for both Point A student work and Point B student work. - 5.
 For the first part of K.CC.A.3, do the numbers 0-20 have to be written in order?
 A teacher can choose to assess this standard by asking students to write from 0-20 OR the teacher can call out a number and have the student write it.
-If teachers choose to call out a number, the teacher must call out all numbers from 0-20 and include the answer key either in the context narrative or with the student work. - 5.
+If teachers choose to call out a number, the teacher must call out all numbers from 0-20 and include the answer key. - 6.
 For K.CC.A.3, when counting objects do the objects have to be presented as individual ones or can the objects be presented in ten sticks (groups of 10) and some more ones?
 Either form of presentation is acceptable, and both are described in the suggested task.